michaelsammueller/secure-software-development/README.md

 ### Data Deletion Policy

 The intended system implementation is that user profiles and user data will be available for the duration of a single ISS mission only.
 All personal data and user profiles are to be deleted from the database immediately following a mission.

+### Software Development Lifecycle

+The team has made us of communication tools such as slack, [trello](https://trello.com/b/kPkuxyFW/nasa-project); as well as [github](https://github.com/michaelsammueller/secure-software-development) as the main repositiory.
+Changes were made incrementally and peer reviewed via pull requests.

 ## References